doxigo/drupal-radix-cli/README.md

 # Radix Drupal CLI

-Radix Drupal CLI is a command-line interface designed to manage [Drupal Radix 6](https://www.drupal.org/project/radix) components.
-It allows for easy listing and adding of components to your Drupal theme, leveraging the power of the Radix base theme.
+Radix Drupal CLI is an interactive prompt designed to manage [Drupal Radix 6](https://www.drupal.org/project/radix) components.
+It allows for easy listing, adding and generating of components to your Drupal theme, leveraging the power of the Radix base theme components.

 _Note_: that this CLI uses your own local Radix theme as a source for components.
 If you want to add components from the latest version of Radix, you must first update your local Radix theme.